Guest Posts

 Several indicators that your surgical staples may be ready to be removed include:

-• The area has healed well enough that staples aren&#;t needed anymore and the wound won&#;t reopen.
+• The area has healed well enough that staples aren't needed anymore and the wound won't reopen.

-• There&#;s no pus, fluid, or blood drainage from the area.
+• There's no pus, fluid, or blood drainage from the area.

-• There aren&#;t any symptoms of infection.
+• There aren't any symptoms of infection.

 Can you remove surgical staples at home?

+Never try to remove surgical staples yourself at home.
+Always have a licensed medical professional remove staples.
 Your doctor will follow special procedures and use specific tools in order to safely remove surgical staples without causing complications.

 How are they removed?